troyvassalotti/troyv.dev/src/posts/plvylist.md

 - JS

 ## HTML
-The HTML is easy.
+The HTML wasn't too bad.
 When building the demo, it was mostly HTML with JS sprinkled in, but now all the elements are generated using `plvylist.js` and all you need in your document to latch on to is a simple `<div class="plvylist"></div>`.

 Since I wanted to use Plvylist to stream my music on projects, I wanted particular aspects to be visible:
 - Album artwork,